2023-asi-ozsinglecell-hackathon/system-immunology-hackathon/content/dataset.md

 The `clone_id_by_size` column (you can interpret this as ranking of ‘clone_id’ size), as well as the `clone_id_by_size_separate_bc` column, is an alternative clonotype id where the number indicates the relative size of the clonotype.
 For example, a clonotype id of `1` in the `clone_id_by_size` column indicates that the cell belongs to the largest clonotype globally, while a clonotype id of `1` in the `clone_id_by_size_separate_bc` column indicates that the cell belongs to the largest clonotype within the biological replicate.
 Note!
 This is not to be confused with the `clone_id_size` columns!
 These columns indicate the actual size (number of cells) of the clonotypes.

 All other columns from the V(D)J analysis will typically have a `_VDJ` or `_VJ` suffix – this indicates that the information contained in that column is either relevant to the BCR heavy chain (_VDJ) or light chain (_VJ) for that cell.
 For instance, the `v_call_genotyped_B_VDJ` column contains the V genes for the BCR heavy chains in each cell whereas the `v_call_genotyped_B_VJ` column contains the V genes for the BCR light chains in each cell.
 For understanding the prefixes, please refer to the [AIRR rearrangement schema](https://docs.airr-community.org/en/stable/datarep/rearrangements.html#fields).

+In all of the V(D)J columns, if there is a `\` or a `|` in the annotation, it usually means that there is potentially more than 1 possible pair of BCRs - this can happen in some context e.g. naive B cells are known to express both IgM and IgD BCRs.

 All the data pre-processing scripts post CellRanger are available [here](https://github.com/2023-asi-ozsinglecell-hackathon/data_preprocessing).